- Written by Dr.Mehmet Demircioglu

 The donor area deserves the same respect.
 A patient may have enough donor density on paper, but if the donor skin is irritated and reactive, extraction should not be treated as routine.
 The surgeon must protect both the grafts and the skin they come from.

-Can psoriasis-related shedding be confused with transplant failure?
+Psoriasis shedding can be confused with transplant failure

 If a patient sees shedding after surgery, the answer should not be guessed from fear.
 I check where the shedding is happening, whether the skin is red or scaly, whether the donor area is involved, whether the transplanted hairs are shedding on schedule, and whether native hair is thinning in a pattern that suggests ongoing genetic loss.

-I prefer clear communication before surgery.
-A psoriasis patient should already know which changes belong to normal recovery, which signs suggest a skin flare, and when to contact the clinic.
+Clear communication before surgery is part of safety.
+A psoriasis patient needs to know which changes belong to normal recovery, which signs suggest a skin flare, and when to contact the clinic.
 Not every later change is caused by the operation itself.
 That same limit applies to hair loss can continue after a hair transplant.

 Aftercare needs more precision when psoriasis is present because the patient already has a tendency toward irritation, scaling, or itching.
 The aim is to protect the grafts while also preventing the scalp disease from becoming uncontrolled.